Erin Birgy: Okay Human (2011)

 Quinn Moreland of Pitchfork wrote that "Birgy is not a storyteller in the traditional, linear sense.
 Rather, she strings crisp and enigmatic fragments into enchanting collages."
 Moreland continued: "Birgy’s unapologetic commitment to her inner code.
 This is her reality, and sometimes it can be stranger—and certainly more poetic—than fiction" and concluded that "Even at its most inexplicable, there’s not a moment on Dolphine that feels careless."
 Diva Harris of The Quietus described Dolphine as a collection "of shimmering dirges which could just as easily soundtrack ancient woodland or the night sky as the deepest imaginable depths of the sea" and noted that the album's "whimsy" is accompanied by "grit and tough shit": "For all of Dolphine's cuteness – every crying spider, wind chime, and faerie – there’s an equal and opposite: a trollish man touching a woman without consent, a steaming dirty nappy, another murder."
-Writing in Paste, Ben Salmon compared Dolphine positively to Birgy's two previous albums, arguing that the sound quality, performance and songs all constitute an improvement, and praised the title track and "Fwee Again", which he described as "unbridled exploration that goes through about three iterations—spacey intro, jittery indie rock, spooky piano tune".
+Writing in Paste, Ben Salmon compared Dolphine positively to Birgy's two previous studio albums, arguing that the sound quality, performance and songs all constitute an improvement, and praised the title track and "Fwee Again", which he described as "unbridled exploration that goes through about three iterations—spacey intro, jittery indie rock, spooky piano tune".
 Fred Thomas, reviewing the album for AllMusic, described it as Birgy's "strongest statement in a history of exceptional work" and praised "For the Old World", "Left Door" and "Dolphine".
 Randall Roberts of the Los Angeles Times wrote that on the album "Birgy harnesses her voice, a breathy, elastic instrument that she flexes in myriad ways, in service of songs in which no two measures are alike" and "phrases her lines with the ear of an actor, conveying emotional info and drama with each oblong couplet."